hostingwithdocker/hostingwithdocker/README.md

 ## START
 - Clone `.env` from file `.env-example`
 - Config the right value in `.env`
-- run the script `./install.sh http`
+- run the script `./install.sh http localhost`

 > These scripts in this repo forked from [mjstealey](https://github.com/mjstealey/wordpress-nginx-docker).